laurie-hxf/Laurie-hxf.github.io/_posts/2024-10-19-How-to-build-NAS.md

 ---
 layout: post
-title: How to build nas
+title: How to build NAS
 date: 2024-10-19 20:22:00 +0800
 description: build nas by a computer and HDD
 tags: 其他